FORTLOC Monaco Tour - The glamour of the principality of Monaco

 Casino de Monte-Carlo

-Monte Carlo, famed for its glitz and glamour, is the most prominent part of Monaco.
-Visitors will find a seemingly endless collection of exotic automobiles and Michelin-starred restaurants in the area.
-Casino de Monte-Carlo is the most famous building in Monte Carlo.
+Monte-Carlo, famed for its glamour, is the best-known part of Monaco.
+Visitors will find a large collection of exotic automobiles and Michelin-starred restaurants in the area.
+Casino de Monte Carlo is the most famous building in Monte Carlo.
 It was opened in 1865 and is claimed to be the most beautiful casino in the world.
 The casino has featured in many blockbuster movies, including James Bond films "GoldenEye," and "Never Say Never Again".

 Exotic car fans will be happy to know that rare hypercars are regularly parked in front of the casino for your viewing pleasure.
 If you're in town with your exotic car, note that the valet service is as good as they come.
 You won't need to worry about missing your planned scenic drive after visiting the casino.